 - A means of receiving current weather information.
-The National Weather Service (NWS) provides this information via NOAA Weather Radio.
+The National Weather Service (NWS) provides this information via NOAA Weather Radio and websites (see listing on page 9).
 Commercial radio and television also air winter weather conditions. - Guidelines for children's outdoor activities. - Plans for closures, early dismissal or holding children and staff at school due to snow, ice or extreme cold. - Provisions for children who arrive earlier than usual or stay later than usual due to driving conditions parents may encounter.